Who Buys Restaurants for Sale in Colorado?

 Restaurants are a big part of Colorado where small businesses represent 97% of all employing businesses in Colorado.
 Colorado restaurants alone employ 7% of the state labor force.
 Colorado’s economy is built on small business and it’s a dominant source of new job creation in the State.
 The Colorado Restaurant Association reports that Colorado restaurants are produced $14+ Billion in state revenu in 2022.
 There were 12,400 eating and drinking places in Colorado as of 2022 and that number continues to climb.
 Restaurants in Colorado contribute to 12% of the total employment in the state generating 243,000 jobs.

 It's easy to see why those seeking a restaurant for sale focus on Colorado.

 Buying a Colorado Restaurant for Sale is a team sport and you may need all kinds of help.
-Our Colorado Certified Restaurant Broker© has plenty of resources and aid for you.
+Our Colorado Certified Restaurant Broker© team has plenty of resources and aid for you.
 Here’s a starting point for the most common requests:

 Here is what it is important to know before buying a restaurant that is not making money today or an asset sale.